Aliases for MAPK11 Gene

 GeneCards Summary for MAPK11 Gene

 MAPK11 (Mitogen-Activated Protein Kinase 11) is a Protein Coding gene.
-Among its related pathways are IL-2 Pathway and Platelet activation.
+Among its related pathways are p70S6K Signaling and MAPK Signaling: Oxidative Stress Pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is MAPK8.
+An important paralog of this gene is MAPK14.

 UniProtKB/Swiss-Prot Summary for MAPK11 Gene